github/developer.github.com/content/changes/2014-11-10-organization-admins-api-preview.md

 Starting **today**, these new APIs are available for developers to preview.
 We expect the preview period to last 7 days.
 On November 16, these additions will become official components of GitHub API v3.

 Between **November 16 and December 2**, developers should update their applications to use the new APIs for managing organization admins.
-During this period, ... <TODO explain that the Owners team still functions as usual during this period.>
+During this period, you will still be able to use the Owners team to manage your organization's admins, so that you have time to update your applications to use the new APIs without breakage.

 On **December 3**, the Owners team will no longer be special.
 You'll no longer be able to rely on the Owners team for managing organization admins after this date.